SlicerMorph/S_2020/Day_2/VolumeRendering/VolumeRendering.md

 ### Example: SlicerAnimator
 The `Animator` module helps create and export animations in mp4 or GIF format.
 The animations are created by visualizing a volume and adjusting the rotation, ROI cropping, and rendering properties.
 A demo video of this module is also available [here](https://youtu.be/9GBekYcJR4E) .

-1. Load the MRIHead volume from the `Sample Data` module.
+1. Load the MRHead volume from the `Sample Data` module.

 2. Open the `Volume Rendering` module.
 In the **Volume** field, make sure the volume MRHead is selected.
 Click the eyeball next to the **Volume** field to display the image.
 Under the Display Menu, adjust the Shift sliderbar to optimize 3D visibility.
+For `Animator` to work correctly, you have to complete this step and enable the volume rendering.

 2. Open the `Animator`  module.
 In the Animation Parameters dropdown menu, select the option to create a new animation.
 <img src="./animatorModule.png">